willmcpherson2/willmcpherson2.github.io/_posts/2025-04-03-calling-rust-from-haskell.md

 | This setup is available as a project template: [hsrs](https://github.com/willmcpherson2/hsrs)

-Haskell is a great, but not low-level.
+Haskell is great, but not low-level.
 Fortunately, Haskell has a low-overhead FFI which allows you to call C.
 Of course, it doesn't have to be C.
 Any C ABI will do.